Fly Fishing Big Sky Country

 The Gallatin flows over 90 miles with the addition of small creeks adding to its flow.
 It originates from springs in Yellowstone National Park.
 It flows down towards Three Forks, where the Gallatin joins the Jefferson River and Madison River to form the Missouri River.
 The Gallatin River in south-central Montana is one of the top fly fishing destinations in the state, located in the beautiful Gallatin Valley.

 There are three known sections of the Gallatin; the Meadow, Canyon, and Valley sections.
 The Meadow stretch extends approximately 30 miles from Yellowstone to Big Sky.
 Riffles, runs, and pocket water characterizes the Gallatin here.
 To reach the upper Gallatin near Gallatin Lake in the park, one has to hike up the Bighorn Pass trail.
 These headwaters have a good population of cutthroat trout along with stunning views.
 The Canyon stretch runs approximately 25 miles through a narrow, shaded, rocky gorge.
 The classic river fishing scenes from A River Runs Through It was filmed in this section.
 Lastly, the Valley section contains 35 miles of traditional Western freestone water.
 The lower valley section, as the river flows close to Four Corners, Montana, is known for its incredible local fly fishing.
-For any fly fishing enthusiast, the Gallatin River is a bucket list place to fish.
+The Gallatin River is a bucket list place to fish for any fly fishing enthusiast.

 The Gallatin is fishable most of the year; however, the most popular time to fish is during the summer months when strong hatches of mayflies, caddis, and stoneflies occur.
 Anglers fish stoneflies, attractor nymphs, dry dropper setups.
-By late May, runoff begins, and the Gallatin usually is not fishable until mid-June.
+Runoff begins by late May, and the Gallatin is usually not fishable until mid-June.
 Late June is salmon fly time on the Gallatin, and July brings the golden stones, caddis, and PMDs.
 August and September is terrestrial season; hoppers, caddis, and attractor dry flies.

 Expect to see many types of wildlife, from bears to elk or bighorn sheep; make sure you bring your camera to capture some of nature’s best scenes.
 Rainbow, brown, cutthroat, and cut-bow hybrids are the primary species for the Gallatin in the 12 to even 20-inch range.
 Below Big Sky, Montana, the Gallatin enters a canyon where the water moves very quickly and is highly oxygenated.
 A dry-dropper setup can be successful through the summer months.
 Nymphing is a fantastic tactic to catch these fish as the pools are deep, rocky, and fast.
 A swung sculpin or quickly retrieved sparkle minnow will be perfect for targeting the bigger fish in the Gallatin.